Giovanna Garzoni: Notable works and clients

 Plate with White Beans was one of the several works of art commissioned by the Medici family.
-The still life, painted sometime between 1650-1662, is a naturalistic study of beans in various stages of ripeness and decay.
+The still life, painted sometime between 1650 and 1662, is a naturalistic study of beans in various stages of ripeness and decay.
 It is collection of the Galleria Palatina in Florence.

 Portrait of Carlo Emanuele I, Duke of Savory:

-Created between 1623–1637 when Garzoni was invited to work for the court of Turin by Christina of France in 1632, this painting is now located in Palazzo Reale, Turin and was last restored in 1995.
+Created between 1623 and 1637 when Garzoni was invited to work for the court of Turin by Christina of France in 1632, this painting is now located in Palazzo Reale, Turin and was last restored in 1995.

 Still Life with a Basket of Fruit, a Vase with Carnations and Shells on a Table:

 This gouache on vellum piece is one of the twenty still-life miniatures that Garzoni produced for the Medici family from the years 1650–1662.
 The piece depicts carnations, conch shells, as well as a basket of fruit.
 Due to her work for the Medici Court, Garzoni became a favorite within the Florentine court for her depictions of nature and botanical subjects.
 It is now located in the Wallace and Wilhelmina Holladay Collection in Washington, DC.

 Two important manuscript notebooks by Garzoni exist.
 The rare books library in Washington DC, Dumbarton Oaks, contains a self-portrait of the elderly artist, in addition to a number of botanical studies.
 Another album, held by the Accademia di San Luca, the artists' institute to which Garzoni left her estate, includes flower studies and still lifes.